Jan 14, 2023

 And you'll see page builder widgets.

-And when you get it loaded, there's all these additional widget types that you can turn on.
+And when you get it loaded, there are all these additional widget types that you can turn on.

 And when you turn these on, they'll show up in your customizer.